 Table Notes:

 The majority of these symbols have local binding in a shared object's dynamic symbol table.
 Consequently, a shared object can only reference its own definition of these symbols.
 However, several special symbols have global scope.
-The linker-defined symbols end
+The linker-defined symbols end, _end, __istart, and _cobol_main are global, which implies that each has a unique value process-wide.
+The symbol _end and its weak counterpart end are used by libc.so to identify the start of the heap in memory.
+The symbol _cobol_main gives a COBOL program's main entry point.

 Special symbols in addition to those listed in Table 2-1 are defined by the linker to represent object file section addresses: